Dyslexia in Adults

 A revolutionary scientific tool using simple interactive exercises to track the user’s performance, detect the cognitive skills impaired and stimulate the intrinsic neural network automatically.

 CogniFit’s extraordinary technology helps activate the different neuronal connections that form the basis of our cognitive abilities.
-The system tracks the user’s cognitive performance and identified the cognitive areas that could benefit from some improvement, using advanced adaptive algorithms.
+The system tracks the user’s cognitive performance and identified the cognitive domains that could benefit from some improvement, using advanced adaptive algorithms.

 The benefits of the CogniFit brain training programs are designed to remain and transfer to real benefits in real life.
 Adults with dyslexia will see significant results shortly.